Available for free consultations 24/7 at (916) 233-7346

 Michael Rehm offers free, confidential consultations at (916) 233-7346 or in his office on Riverside Boulevard in the Land Park area of Sacramento.

 Michael Rehm is licensed in California and New York.
 Prior to becoming a licensed attorney, he interned at the Sacramento and Yolo County Public Defender’s Office.
 He is a graduate of the University of the Pacific-McGeorge School of Law and received his undergraduate degree from the University of California-San Diego.
+He also practices in San Diego, see his San Diego DUI Lawyer website for information.
 He was born and raised in Sacramento graduating from Christian Brothers High School.

 https://www.youtube.com/watch?v=3lik0Aagyeo Sacramento DUI Informational Video Transcript: Hi.
 My name is Michael Rehm.
 I'm a DUI defense attorney.
 Today I'm going to be discussing Sacramento County DUI offenses specifically.
 This is just an informational video, and it's in regards to those of you that are facing a first or second offense.…